GLOBAL MARKETS-Shares, euro rebound on hope Cyprus reaches deal

 By Herbert Lash

-NEW YORK, March 22 Global equity markets and the euro rebounded on Friday on hopes Cyprus will avert a financial collapse, taking succor from an agreement that shielded Greek banks from the Cypriot crisis and remarks that island nation was hours away from a bailout.
+NEW YORK, March 22 Global equity markets and the euro rebounded on Friday on hopes Cyprus will avert a financial collapse next week, taking succor from an agreement that shielded Greek banks from the Cypriot crisis.

-U.S. and European shares rebounded after Greece and Cyprus said Greek banks had agreed to buy the local units of stricken Cypriot banks.
+Wall Street opened higher and stocks in Europe rebounded after Greece and Cyprus said that Greek banks had agreed to buy the local units of stricken Cypriot banks.

-The deputy leader of the ruling party in Cyprus later said that the country was close to a compromise that would let its parliament reverse the rejection of a rescue package offered by euro zone partners a week ago.

 "It seems that investors are expecting a deal before the Monday deadline.
 So they're not placing new shorts on the euro going into the weekend.
 They don't want to be caught on the wrong side of the bet in case a deal does materialize," said Brian Kim, currency strategist at RBS Securities in Stamford, Connecticut.

-Wall Street was lifted by retail stocks, the day's top gainers, on better-than-expected results from Nike Inc. Nike shares rose 11.4 percent to $59.72.
+Wall Street was lifted by retail stocks, the day's top gainers, on upbeat outlooks and results from Tiffany & Co and Nike Inc.

 "While the market may be vulnerable because it's up so much, the U.S. economy is in a better shape and better position to withstand the whole euro zone and Cyprus situation," said Randy Frederick, managing director of active trading and derivatives at Charles Schwab.